rkrx/php-streams/README.md

 Charsets and data-types
 -----------------------

+PHP has no support for byte-arrays like java.
+Every read- and write-operation is done using strings which are an array of (currently, as of PHP 5.x) 8-bit characters.
 Streams are principally charset agnostic.
 It's a concern of the respective implementation and its documentation how the incoming and outgoing data is treated.
 The (upcoming) standard-implementation of this library will provide plain 8-bit access to the supported resources.

 It is totally valid to build stream-implementations, that read data from other 8-bit-stream-implementations and convert them inplace.
 This applies to any form of direct conversion (charsets; en- or decoding; en- or decryption; security scanning; manipulation; etc).